US STOCKS-Dow, S&P 500 fall as private-sector hiring spurs worry

 Adding to the negative tone on Wednesday, new orders for U.S. factory goods in March recorded their biggest decline in three years, even though they slightly topped forecasts.

 Helping the Nasdaq, Intel Corp's shares continued to march higher, hitting their highest level since 2004.
-Traders see continued flows into large-cap technology stocks as a bullish sign.
-Many investors consider Intel, which closed up 0.8 percent at $29.18, to be undervalued.
+Traders see continued flows into large cap technology stocks as a bullish sign.
+Many investors consider Intel, which closed up 0.8 percent to $29.18 on Wednesday, to be undervalued.

 For Chesapeake Energy, it was the company's busiest trading day ever, with 145.3 million shares changing hands across all exchanges.